cityofaustin/projects/_projects/Displacement-Mitigation-Action-Accelerator/about/judges.md

 position: 7
 ---

-The Pitch Session for The Displacement Mitigation Action Accelerator will have the following people as judges:
+The judges for the Pitch Session on December 13, 2019 are:

 ### Erika Leak
 *Division Manager*